y121822/telegram-spatial-survey-bot/README.md

 - Two Amazon S3 buckets were created.
 One for connecting the current repository to AWS via Amazon CodeDeploy.
 Another as a media file storage with the proper permissions and Amazon CloudFront as a CDN.
-Every bucket has access point for connecting to a VPC via its endpoint.
+Every bucket has the access point for connecting to a VPC via its endpoint.
 - The Virtual Private Cloud (VPC) was created in an AWS region with several subnets in different availability zones (AZ) of the region.
 The Internet gateway was assigned